aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 ```

 !!! warning Storage management
-    In this setup, container will be destroyed after you stop it.
-And because we do not share any volume, all changes will be lost.
+    In this setup, the container will be destroyed after you stop it.
+Since we don't share any volumes, all changes will be lost.

-Once your container is started, confirm with docker command:
+Once your container is started, confirm with the following Docker command:

 ```bash
 $ docker ps